ArtHitParade

 (1969)-1991 Fender Mustang of Kurt Cobain

 MTV (Music Tele Vision) is the American cable channel that offers a music beloved by the X Generation.
 In August 1991 Nirvana is invited.
 They play their hard rock guitar song Smells like Teen Spirit, one of the biggest hits in pop music history, which brings their transition to stardom.
 The title is released two weeks later in the second album of the group, Nevermind.
-It currently has 1.4 billion views on YouTube.
+It has 1.4 billion views on YouTube as of 2022.

 The 24 year old band leader Kurt Cobain is playing one of his favorite instruments, a newly purchased left handed Fender Mustang guitar made in 1969.

 Still with its original case, this blue six string instrument was sold for $ 4.6M by Julien's on May 22, 2022, lot 1008.
-A portion of the proceeds will go to a mental health charity.
+A portion of the proceeds went to a mental health charity.
 It is in good condition despite being thrown by Cobain on a mixing board during a club appearance.
+It was sold for $ 6.9M by Christie's on March 12, 2026, lot 31 in the sale of the Jim Irsay collection.

 Its image is shared by Wikimedia with attribution : Razvan Orendovici from United States, CC BY 2.0 <https://creativecommons.org/licenses/by/2.0>, via Wikimedia Commons